OpenPIL/OpenPIL/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 These are the instructions to install the OpenPIL AI locally and get started with analysing those Summary of Product Characteristics Documents (.pdf).
+NOTE: The AI currently only works for SmPC's in European format.

 ### Installation
 The OpenPIL AI is really easy install.
 Simply type the below command into your terminal.